Day 294 · Wednesday, October 21

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 294, I Shall Not Want.
+This is By God's Call — day 294, An Invitation to the Weary.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.